Republic of Congo

 The Lianzi Project, Chevron’s first operated asset in the Republic of Congo and the first cross-border oil development project offshore central Africa, includes production and water-injection wells with a subsea tieback to the Benguela Belize–Lobito Tomboco platform in Angola’s Block 14.

-Two exploration wells are planned to be drilled in 2018, with one in the Moho Bilondo area and one in the Haute Mer B area.
+Two exploration wells were drilled in 2018, one in the Moho Bilondo area and another in the Haute Mer B area.

 in the community